Write Test Scenario : Complete Walkthrough With Examples And Best Practices.

 OVERVIEW

-A test scenario, or a scenario test, serves as documentation for a specific use case.
+A test scenario, or scenario testing, involves documentation for a specific use case.
 It outlines the key steps and conditions to be tested and provides a structured approach for evaluating the functionality of a system or application.
 Test scenarios are essential to verify that the software performs as expected and meets the requirements given by the stakeholders or clients.
 It helps identify potential issues, validate user interactions, and ensure overall quality and reliability.

 It is known that massive competition exists in releasing robust and high-quality software applications in today's digital era.
 To ensure this, performing software testing is very important to detect any flaws and errors in the developed software applications.